 - Easier to make progress on an existing debt: With only the principal balance to tackle, your money isn’t being wasted on interest payments.

-- Balance-transfer fee: Most balance transfer offers charge a one-time fee, usually between 3-5% of the total balance.
-If you manage to pay off your balance in time, you can still come out ahead because of the interest you avoided, however.
+- Balance-transfer fee: Most balance transfer offers charge a one-time fee, usually between 3% and 5% of the total balance.
+However, if you manage to pay off your balance in time, you can still come out ahead because of the interest you avoided.

 Purchase and balance-transfer 0% APR deals can be beneficial under the right circumstances.
-In both cases, the goal should be to try to have the balance paid off (or at least most of it) by the time the introductory period expires.
+In both cases, the goal should be to try to have the balance paid off (or at least mostly paid off) by the time the introductory period expires.

-If you’re planning to make a large purchase, or you need a card to help you through a temporary pay-cut or furlough, a 0% purchase APR offer could be a sufficient tool.
-If you’re struggling to pay off a balance on another credit card, a balance transfer offer could be a good move if you follow through on a payoff plan.
+If you’re planning to make a large purchase or you need a card to help you through a temporary pay cut or furlough, a 0% purchase APR offer could be a sufficient tool.
+If you’re struggling to pay off a balance on another credit card, a balance transfer offer could be a good move so long as you follow through on a payoff plan.

 To pay off a balance transfer in time, divide the total amount owed plus any fees by the number of months in the offer.
-So, if you owe $1,200 and it’s a 12-month period, you should budget for a $100 monthly payment.
+So if you owe $1,200 and the offer includes a 12-month period, you should budget for a $100 monthly payment.

 Looking to the future, consider what a 0% card has to offer beyond just the zero-interest promotion.
 Examine a card’s overall terms and conditions, including the regular APR, fees, and the opportunity to earn rewards.